kant2002/EngLang/README.md

 Self-contained function which calculated Fibonacci number
 ```
 Calculate factorial of a number ->
-    if a number is 0 then return 1.
+    if a number is 0 then result is 1.
-    if a number is 1 then return 1.
+    if a number is 1 then result is 1.
     let a previous number is a number minus 1.
     calculate factorial of a previous number into a previous factorial.
-    return a previous factorial multiply a number.
+    result is a previous factorial multiply a number.
 ```
 After looking at this sample it is not clear to me how
-- take reference results of function execution.
+- take reference to results of function execution.
 - how define calculations into new variables.
 That's much easier to get right, but better be careful.
-- how to return value from function.
 - Is functions are valid constructs for humans?

-Implicit return of last expression.
+Implicit return of last expression (eventually, I cannot build linguistic construct which looks natural).
 ```
 the width is a number.
 the height is a number.

 To calculate area from a width and a height ->
-  multiply width to height.
+  result is multiply width to height.
 ```

 Do language support concept of an expression in itself?
 How we decide that specific construct is expression, and what is statement.